 N — Total months (tenure in years × 12)

-The doughnut chart breaks down your total repayment visually into principal and interest, which is often the clearest way to see how much the loan is actually costing you beyond the purchase price.
+Enter three values — the loan amount you plan to borrow, the annual interest rate the lender is offering, and the tenure in years — and the calculator instantly shows your monthly car loan EMI, total interest payable, and the total amount you will pay over the full loan period.
+The doughnut chart breaks down your total repayment visually into principal and interest, which is often the clearest way to see how much the loan is actually costing you beyond the purchase price of the car.

 The number that matters most for day-to-day budgeting — what leaves your bank account every month for the entire loan duration.
-As a general rule, your car EMI should not exceed 15 to 20 percent of your monthly take-home income.
+As a general rule, your car loan EMI should not exceed 15 to 20 percent of your monthly take-home income.
 Going beyond this makes the loan harder to manage comfortably, especially if other expenses change during the loan period.
+Use the sliders to find an EMI that fits your actual monthly cash flow, not just the maximum the lender will approve.

 The actual loan you are taking.
-Most lenders finance between 80 to 90 percent of the car's on-road price, so your down payment reduces the principal.
+Most lenders finance between 80 to 90 percent of the car's on-road price, so your down payment reduces the principal directly.
 A higher down payment means a smaller loan, a lower EMI, and significantly less total interest paid over the tenure.
+Even a modest increase in your down payment can translate into a meaningful reduction in your total car loan cost.

-The real cost of borrowing — the figure most people underestimate.
-On a ₹8 lakh car loan at 9% for 5 years, the total interest outgo exceeds ₹1.9 lakhs, paid purely for the convenience of not paying the full amount upfront.
-Use the slider to see how this changes with different tenures or rates.
+The real cost of borrowing — the figure most people underestimate when they focus only on the monthly EMI.
+On a car loan of 8 lakh rupees at 9 percent for 5 years, the total interest outgo exceeds 1.9 lakh rupees, paid purely for the convenience of not paying the full amount upfront.
+Use the tenure and rate sliders to see how dramatically this number changes with different inputs.

-The sum of your principal and total interest — what you will have paid in total by the time the last EMI is made.
-Comparing this to the actual on-road price of the car shows you the true cost of financing versus buying outright.
+The sum of your principal and total interest — what you will have paid in total by the time the last EMI clears.
+Comparing this figure to the actual on-road price of the car gives you a true picture of the cost of financing versus buying outright, and is the most honest metric for evaluating whether a particular loan offer makes sense.

 Loan amount

+The most direct factor.
 The more you borrow, the higher your EMI and total interest.
-A larger down payment directly reduces the loan amount, which is the single most effective way to lower your EMI without extending the tenure.
+A larger down payment directly reduces the loan amount, which is the single most effective way to lower your car loan EMI without extending the tenure.

 Interest rate

-Car loan rates in India currently range from around 7% to 15% depending on the lender, your credit score, and whether the car is new or used.
+Car loan interest rates in India currently range from around 7 percent to 15 percent depending on the lender, your credit score, and whether the car is new or used.
 Even a one or two percentage point difference has a meaningful impact over a five-year loan.
-Adjust the rate input in this calculator to compare offers side by side.
+Adjust the rate input in this calculator to compare lender offers side by side and see the real rupee difference in total cost.

 Loan tenure

 Car loans in India typically run from one to seven years.
-Stretching the repayment period lowers what leaves your account each month, but the trade-off is that the lender earns interest from you for longer — pushing your total repayment figure noticeably higher.
-For most buyers, three to five years strikes the right balance.
+Stretching the repayment period lowers the monthly outgo but the trade-off is that the lender earns interest from you for longer — pushing your total repayment figure noticeably higher.
+For most buyers, three to five years strikes the right balance between a manageable EMI and a reasonable total interest cost.

 Credit score

-While this calculator does not factor in credit scores directly, your CIBIL score significantly affects the interest rate a lender will offer.
-A score above 750 typically qualifies for the lowest available rates.
-A lower score means a higher rate and therefore higher total cost.
+While not a direct input in this calculator, your CIBIL score significantly affects the interest rate a lender will offer.
+A score above 750 typically qualifies for the lowest available car loan rates.
+A lower score means a higher rate and therefore a higher total cost over the entire loan tenure.
+Improving your credit score before applying is one of the most effective ways to reduce your car loan EMI without changing the loan amount or tenure.

-The calculator works for both new and used car loans, but the inputs will differ.
+This car loan EMI calculator works for both new and used car loans, but the inputs will differ between the two.
 Used car loans typically carry higher interest rates than new car loans, reflecting the higher risk the lender takes on a depreciating asset with an existing ownership history.
-Tenures for used car loans are also generally shorter — often capped at five years — and loan-to-value ratios are lower, meaning you may need a larger down payment.
+Tenures for used car loans are also generally shorter — often capped at five years — and loan-to-value ratios are lower, meaning you may need a larger down payment relative to the purchase price.

-When using this calculator for a used car, set the interest rate to reflect what lenders are quoting for used vehicles rather than new car rates, which are usually more competitive.
+When using this calculator for a used car loan, set the interest rate to reflect what lenders are actually quoting for used vehicles in your credit bracket rather than new car rates, which are usually more competitive.
+Running both scenarios side by side gives you a clear comparison of the true cost difference between financing a new car versus a used one.

 Pay a larger down payment

-Every extra rupee you put in upfront reduces the principal, which directly reduces both the EMI and the total interest.
-Putting down 25 to 30 percent instead of the minimum 10 to 15 percent saves a significant amount over the tenure.
+Every extra rupee you put in upfront reduces the principal, which directly reduces both the car loan EMI and the total interest payable.
+Putting down 25 to 30 percent instead of the minimum 10 to 15 percent saves a significant amount over the tenure and gives you a more comfortable monthly outgo from day one.

 Negotiate the interest rate

 Car loan rates are not always fixed.
-A strong credit history, an existing relationship with a bank, or buying during a promotional period can all result in a lower rate.
-Even 0.5% lower makes a real difference over four or five years.
+A strong credit history, an existing banking relationship, or buying during a festive promotional period can all result in a lower rate.
+Even 0.5 percent lower on a 7 lakh loan over 5 years translates into thousands of rupees saved.
+Use this calculator to see exactly what a lower rate means for your total repayment.

 Choose a shorter tenure if manageable

-The instalment is higher, but the total interest saved over the life of the loan is almost always worth it.
-Run both scenarios in this calculator before deciding which tenure works best for your situation.
+The monthly instalment is higher, but the total interest saved over the life of the loan is almost always worth it.
+Run both scenarios in this car loan calculator before deciding — the difference in total interest between a 3-year and a 5-year loan on the same principal is often more than most buyers expect.

 Avoid add-ons bundled into the loan

-Dealers often bundle insurance, accessories, and service packages into the loan amount.
-Each addition increases the principal and therefore the interest you pay.
-Pay for extras separately where possible.
+Dealers often bundle insurance, accessories, and service packages into the car loan.
+Each addition increases the principal and therefore the interest you pay on it over the entire tenure.
+Pay for extras separately where possible and keep the loan amount strictly to the vehicle cost.

 Make part-prepayments when possible

 Most car loans allow partial prepayment without significant penalties.
-Prepaying even once or twice during the loan tenure can noticeably reduce the remaining interest and help you close the loan earlier.
+Prepaying even once or twice during the loan tenure — particularly in the first half — can noticeably reduce the remaining interest and help you close the loan earlier than scheduled.

 Compare lenders before committing

-Do not accept the first rate you are offered.
-Use this calculator to plug in rates from multiple banks and NBFCs and compare the actual rupee difference in total cost — not just the monthly EMI.
+Do not accept the first car loan rate you are offered.
+Use this calculator to plug in rates from multiple banks and NBFCs and compare the actual rupee difference in total repayment cost — not just the monthly EMI figure.
+The lender offering the lowest EMI is not always the one offering the lowest total cost.

-Use this calculator before visiting a showroom, so you already know your EMI range and maximum loan amount before a salesperson starts quoting figures at you.
-Use it when comparing loan offers from different banks to see the actual rupee difference in total cost, not just the EMI.
+Use this calculator before visiting a showroom so you already know your EMI range and maximum affordable loan amount before a salesperson starts quoting figures.
+Use it when comparing car loan offers from different banks to see the actual rupee difference in total cost rather than just the monthly payment.
 Use it when deciding between a larger down payment versus keeping those funds invested elsewhere.
+Use it when evaluating a used car loan against a new car loan to understand the true cost difference.
+The more clearly you understand your numbers before signing, the better the financial decision you will make.

-Check your Body Mass Index (BMI) and health status online
+Calculate your Body Mass Index (BMI) instantly using height and weight.
+Check BMI category, healthy weight range, and overall health status online.

 Calculate loan EMI, interest rate, and total repayment amount